In this review article I compare Total Gym’s longstanding & best-selling model – the XLS – with their newest home model

 Then there’s Total Gym TV

-Registering your Total Gym product on their website grants you free access to their Total Gym TV portal.
+Registering your Total Gym product on their website grants you free access to their very well-done Total Gym TV portal.

 There are several workout programs you can follow along with, led by different instructors covering a wide variety of workouts.

 Back in the day (not too long ago, actually) Total Gym used to ship workout DVDs along with the exercise equipment.

 A few years ago they converted those workout programs over to a new streaming service, though they still have some of the old Total Gym DVDs in stock on their site.

 Bottom line on using the Total Gym: